Test Annotations

 I don’t like copy-paste, but as an experience on the parallels between development/testing, I’ll copy his entire post, just changing the parts that are development-related to testing-related words.

 Great artists steal“, right?
-Let’s see if it is intelligible :) (my changes are in blue). (more…)
+Let’s see if it is intelligible 🙂 (my changes are in blue).
+Read the rest of this entry »

 I’ve recently heard The Graphing Calculator Story, a ~54:00 min long Google Tech video on YouTube.
 On it, Ron Avitzur tells the story of the development of his (and Greg’s) Graphing Calculator, an impressive mathematical software that shipped with Mac computers for years.